Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 > The service principal for `Azure CLI` may not exist in your tenant.
 If so, check [this issue](https://github.com/Azure/azure-cli/issues/28628) to add it.

 > [!IMPORTANT]
-> `AllSites.Manage` is the minimum permission required to register a webhook.. `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API.
+> `AllSites.Manage` is the minimum permission required to register a webhook. `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API.

 ## Grant permission to SharePoint when the functions run in Azure